-When testing the connection of a data source using a JDBC provider with the "Database type" option set to "User type", there may be a warning message displayed.
+When testing connection of a data source that uses a JDBC provider with the "Database type" set to "User type", there may be a warning message displayed.
 In the JVM logs, the following message is logged:

 DSRA0174W: Warning: GenericDataStoreHelper is being used.